 Many choose not to invest in cryptocurrency directly, but they may want to get exposure through the stock market.
-One of the standout options is through Coinbase stock, but is it a good investment?
+One option is through Coinbase stock, but is it a good investment?

 What Is Coinbase?